QasimTalkin/juliarDocs/Webserver.md

-### Webserver
+### Web Server

 ## Intro
-Juliar.Future can be ran as FastCGI for executing on web.
-This can be useful for people writing web server programs to execute Juliar Code and provide results on the go.
-In order to use FastCGI as service, you must first run Juliar with FastCGI option and then start the server of your choice.
-It is recommended that you test the server first to make sure it is working by creating a simple `index.html` file and placing a basic code into it. http://localhost should output some content.
+Juliar.Future comes with a built in WebServer, but Juliar can run as a servlet.
+This means that you can use WebServers such as Apache Tomcat and Eclipse Jetty to server files.
+For WebMasters, it may be more advantageous to run Juliar as a servlet for higher customization. http://localhost should output some content.
 Juliar files use `.jrl` extension and are coded the same way any other application is being coded.
-Juliar uses **interpreter** mode in order to read the files and output the results.
-Please do not compile the files, otherwise Juliar FCGI mod won't be able to read them.
+Juliar reads files and **interprets** them, and serves the output.
+Juliar server does not currently support serving the files compiled by Juliar application.
+Instead, if you plan to use Juliar as a Web Server, please place the source files to where Juliar server can server them.

-## What Web Servers are supported?
+## What external Web Servers are supported?
-Almost any web server is supported as long as it provides some form of FastCGI protocol.
-We have provided configurations for Apache, NGINX, Lighttpd, and Jetty.
-Every operating system is supported.
-We suggest using NGINX with juliar.Future.
-Although, Apache works very well too.

-## Apache
-Open up `apache_add_to_httpd.conf` file and follow the instructions

-## Nginx
-Depending on your system, take the appropriate `nginx_`OS`.conf` and rename it to `nginx.conf` put the file into appropriate nginx conf directory.
-It will ask you to overwrite the file. click yes.

-## Lighttpd
-Launching lighttpd server is as easy as doing `lighttpd -D -f lighttpd.conf`
-This should start the server.

-## Jetty
-Copy the jetty.xml file to your Jetty home directory.
-Launch Jetty by doing
-`java -jar $JETTY_HOME/start.jar --add-to-start=fcgi,http,deploy`

-## Starting FastCGI
-Look at `LaunchFCGI.bat` script and `LaunchFCGI.sh` to find out how to launch juliarFuture.jar as FastCGI process.
-It is very straightforward.
-It is as easy as:

-`
-java -jar -DFCGI_PORT=9000 juliarFuture.jar
-`
-where `-DFCGI_PORT` is the port you want to use for the application.
+We have currently tested Juliar Server in servlet mode on Apache Tomcat and even provide an example of the servlet in the source files.
+However, we are sure that Juliar works on any server that runs servlets.